tamarott/ASAPNet/README.md

 you can load the parameters used from training by specifying `--load_from_opt_file`.

 ## Acknowledgments
-This code is heavily based on the [official implementation](https://github.com/NVlabs/SPADE) of [SPADE](https://arxiv.org/pdf/1903.07291.pdf)
+This code is heavily based on the [official implementation](https://github.com/NVlabs/SPADE) of [SPADE](https://arxiv.org/pdf/1903.07291.pdf).
-We thank the authors for sharing their code publicly.
+We thank the authors for sharing their code publicly!

 ### License
-Attribution-NonCommercial-ShareAlike 4.0 International (see file)
+Attribution-NonCommercial-ShareAlike 4.0 International (see file).

 ### Citation